 Plaques may look different depending on a person’s skin tone, reports the AAD.
 On lighter skin, they may appear pink or red, and on medium skin, salmon-colored (both tend to have white or silvery scales).
 On darker skin, plaques can appear to be violet or dark brown (with gray scales).

-While the direct cause of psoriasis isn’t known, drinking alcohol does have an effect on this condition.
+While the specific cause of psoriasis isn’t known, drinking alcohol has a palpable, or noticeable, effect on the condition.

 Consuming alcohol in even small amounts can:

 - increase the harmful and serious side effects of some psoriasis medications, especially in pregnant people

 - make psoriasis worse or trigger a flare

 - decrease the likelihood of remission from psoriasis

 - make it more difficult to follow a treatment plan